LennP/ha-motionblinds_ble/README.md

 During the setup, you will be asked what capabilities your MotionBlind has.
 There are 3 different capabilities:

 - **Position**: for blinds that only offer the capacity to change the position.
-Used for regular roller blinds, curtain blinds,
+Used for regular roller blinds, curtain blinds.
 - **Tilt**: for blinds that only offer the capability to tilt.
 Used for tilt-only venetian blinds.
-- **Position & tilt**: for blinds that offer both position and tilt capabilities.
+- **Position & tilt**: for blinds that offer both position and tilt capability.
 Used for regular venetian blinds.

 # Control
+Upon controlling your MotionBlind using Home Assistant, the motor will automatically first be connected to.
+The default time the blinds will stay connected to is 15 seconds, which is reset to 15 seconds every time you control your blinds.
+There is also the option to connect to your blind for longer periods of time using [services](#services), though this may significantly impact battery life.

 # Services
 The MotionBlinds BLE integration offers four different services, in addition to the ones of a standard Home Assistant [`Cover`](https://www.home-assistant.io/integrations/cover/#services) entity, which can be used to automate your MotionBlinds:
 - **Connect**: Used to connect to a motor.
-Optionally, one can specify how long to stay connected for.
-By default, this is 15 seconds.
+By default, the motor will stay connected to for 15 seconds.
+Optionally, one can specify a different time before the connection with the motor is terminated by Home Assistant. **However**, staying connected to the motor for longer than 15 seconds may significantly reduce battery life.
 - **Disconnect**: Used to terminate the connection with a motor, even if Home Assistant is currently connecting to it.
 - **Favorite**: Used to make the blind move to the favorite position (if not connected, this command will also connect).
 - **Status**: Used to retrieve blind position, tilt and battery percentage (if not connected, this command will also connect).